-Over the following short screen-capture videos, Charlie Davis, a London-based illustrator, covers how to use the Pen tool and brushes to build a peaceful countryside scene.
+Over the following short screen-capture videos, Charlie Davis, a London-based illustrator, covers how to use the Pen tool and Photoshop brushes to build a peaceful countryside scene.
 You’ll also learn how to apply masks, and how to use textures from Adobe Stock to add depth and warmth.

 Davis took a mental trip to the country to evoke silence and solitude when he was asked to illustrate this scene in Photoshop CC.
 “This scene is about getting away from the digital noise of modern-day life,” he explains.

 Once you’ve mastered the techniques in this Photoshop tutorial, you can apply them to your own artwork.

 01. Begin your composition with the Brush tool